cagov/caldata-mdsa-caltrans-pems/docs/data/detector-health.md

 # Detector Health Diagnostics

 Vehicle detectors are the main source of data in the system and provide the best source of real-time traffic data available to Caltrans.
-Data from the detectors is relayed from the field to District TMC's which ultimatley makes it's way to the system.
+Data from the detectors is relayed from the field to District TMC's which ultimately makes its way to the system.
 The detector data is combined with equipment data (i.e. detector id, district, county, route, postmile, description, etc.) in order to calculate performance measures and aggregate them spatially and temporally.
 Since the detector data serves as the source for most of the performance calculations, the resulting performance measures are only as accurate as the underlying data.